Alvalens/react-realtime-chat/README.md

 ## License

-This project is licensed under the MIT License seethe [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License seethe [LICENSE](LICENSE) file for details.